agmenc/rexspecs/docs/index.md

 # RexSpecs
 ## Executable Specifications Made Easy

+### Principles

+Usually, it makes sense to output HTML, no matter what the input format.
+HTML docs are human-readable and form a snapshot of the results that can be released to production

+If you use different types of Connector, you will probably want to create separate suites.
+For example: a suite for all your tests executed via HTTP.

 [Roadmap](docs/Roadmap.md)

 RexSpecs is a library for running executable specifications against the API surface of your applications or services.